 ROBIN TRUESDALE Co-Director, Cinematographer, Editor

 Robin Truesdale is a documentary filmmaker and the founder of Two Hands Films.
 She brings her storytelling abilities and craft to this project as the cinematographer, editor, and technical director.
-Robin began her career as a news editor for a Denver television station.
+Robin began her career as a news editor for a Denver, Colorado television station.
 After years of constructing news and educational stories through video, she was introduced to documentary film’s powerful potential to communicate deeper stories about people, cultures, and issues of the times.
 Her work deals primarily with social justice, cultural, and humanitarian issues.
 Robin received her BS and MS Degrees in Journalism from the University of Colorado.

 VINCE CHERICO Music Supervisor

 Vince Cherico is a drummer for many top worldwide performers, including Arturo O’Farrill & The Afro Latin Jazz Orchestra, Dee Dee Bridgewater, Gato Barbieri, Paquito D’Rivera and Ray Barretto.
-Vince is a 4-time Grammy Award winner and has toured extensively in Cuba over the past 5 years, performing and recording with a variety of Cuban musicians.
+Based in New York, Vince is a 4-time Grammy Award winner and has toured extensively in Cuba over the past 5 years, performing and recording with a variety of Cuban musicians.
 Early in his career, he studied Afro-Cuban music and drumming with Roberto Borrell, “Little” Ray Romero and Joe Santiago.
 Vince joins this project with his wide-ranging experience in Cuban music along with a deep empathy for the subject matter of this film.